martinklepsch/martinklepsch.org/content/posts/2015-08-11-parameterizing-clojurescript-builds.markdown

     :closure-defines {'your.app/api-uri "http://your-dev.api.com"}

+**Note:** When using Leinigen quoting is implicit so there is no quote necessary before the symbol.

 <aside>
 Prior to 1.7.48 you could annotate things with <code>@define</code> but without using <code>goog.define</code> overriding those defines is not possible when